-Subd.
-2. Except as otherwise provided in this paragraph, in order to be eligible for sabbatical leave, a faculty member must have completed at least seven (7) years of service at the university, or have at least six (6) years of service since the conclusion of such faculty member's previous sabbatical leave.
-Service at Akita counts towards satisfaction of years of service in this subdivision.
+- a.
+Except as otherwise provided in this subdivision, in order to be eligible for sabbatical leave, a faculty member must have completed at least seven (7) years of service at the university, or have at least six (6) years of service since the conclusion of such faculty member's previous sabbatical leave. - b.
 The granting of sabbatical leave shall be contingent upon the President's determination that funds are available for this purpose and that staffing requirements of the university can be met.
 Where sabbatical leave is denied, reasons therefore shall be communicated to the faculty member in writing.
-However, the faculty member shall be granted a sabbatical, upon request, after either, a year of service following an initial award of tenure, or completion of ten (10) years of service, and thereafter upon request after ten (10) years of service following the conclusion of the faculty member's last Such eligibility is subject to presentation of a satisfactory plan in sabbatical leave. accordance with Subd.
-3 below.
-Should more than twenty-five percent (25%) of the faculty on an FTE basis of any particular department or program be eligible for and request such a leave, the sabbatical(s) shall be granted in accordance with the following priorities: (1) faculty who have not yet received a sabbatical; (2) faculty whose sabbatical was postponed by this provision; (3) faculty with the longest service since their last sabbatical.
+However, the faculty member shall be granted an initial sabbatical, upon request: - 1. after a year of service following an initial award of tenure; or - 2. after completion of ten (10) years of service{$\overline{2}$}.

+Subsequent sabbaticals shall be granted, upon request, after ten (10) years of service following the conclusion of the faculty member's last sabbatical leave.

+- c.
+Eligibility for sabbatical leave is subject to presentation of a satisfactory plan in accordance with Subd.
+3 below. - d.
+Should more than twenty-five percent (25%) of the faculty on an FTE basis of any particular department or program be eligible for and request such a leave, the sabbatical(s) shall be granted in accordance with the following priorities: - 1. faculty who have not yet received a sabbatical; then - 2. faculty whose sabbatical was postponed by this provision; then - 3. faculty with the longest service since their last sabbatical.

 In such circumstances, the President/designee shall grant such leave to twenty-five percent (25%) of the faculty within the department or program on an FTE basis.

+e.
 Leaves taken for reasons of professional improvement directly relating to the faculty member's university responsibilities shall be counted as time served towards eligibility for sabbatical leave up to a maximum of two (2) years.

 Subd.
 3. The faculty member's proposal for sabbatical leave shall include a written plan consistent with the purpose outlined above and an indication of the term(s) that the faculty member intends to be on leave.
 Sabbatical plans are subject to approval by the President/designee.
 Except for those ten (10) year sabbaticals described in Subd.
 2 above, the President's decision is not grievable.
 The plan must include a signed agreement to submit a written report of the results of the sabbatical to the faculty member's immediate supervisor upon conclusion of the sabbatical leave.
-The faculty member shall agree in writing to return to the university for at least one (1) year of service after the conclusion of the sabbatical.
-In the event the faculty member fails to follow the intent of his/her plan or to return to the university for one (1) year of service after the conclusion of the sabbatical the faculty member shall refund to the university such funds awarded during that sabbatical period.
+The faculty member shall agree in writing to return to the university for at least one (1) year of service after the conclusion of the sabbatical the faculty member fails to follow the intent of his/her plan or to return to the university for one (1) year of service after the conclusion of the sabbatical the faculty member shall refund to the university such funds awarded during that sabbatical period.